Elisha Wiesel: Philanthropy

-Political activity

-LGBT discrimination; Syrian refugees

-In various speeches at venues such as the United States Holocaust Memorial Museum and the Museum of Jewish Heritage Wiesel has spoken in support of Syrian refugees and against the persecution of Christians and LGBT communities in Muslim countries.
+Activism

 In January 2017, he suggested that protesting against Executive Order 13769 ("Protecting the Nation from Foreign Terrorist Entry into the United States") was part of his father's legacy.

-Jewish–Black relations

 In December 2022, Wiesel attended the 15 Days of Light event hosted by New York City Mayor Eric Adams, Rev. Al Sharpton, Vista Equity Partners CEO and Carnegie Hall Chairman Robert F. Smith, Baptist Minister Conrad Tillard, and World Values Network founder and CEO Rabbi Shmuley Boteach.
 They celebrated Hanukkah and Kwanzaa in a unifying holiday ceremony at Carnegie Hall.

-The Uyghurs

-In March 2023, Wiesel testified at a hearing on the treatment of Uyghurs before the U.S. House Select Committee on China.
-In April 2024, together with Uyghur leaders he launched a two-day conference in New York City, which included multifaith panels and Uyghur camp survivors discussing how teachings from the Holocaust can be applied to address the Uyghur crisis, China’s media censorship and propaganda, companies benefiting from forced Uyghur labor, and forced assimilation.
+In March 2023, Wiesel testified at a hearing on the treatment of Uyghurs before the United States House Select Committee on Strategic Competition between the United States and the Chinese Communist Party.
+In April 2024, together with Uyghur leaders he launched a two-day conference in New York City, which included multifaith panels and Uyghur internment camp survivors discussing how teachings from the Holocaust can be applied to address the Uyghurs, China's media censorship and propaganda, companies benefiting from forced Uyghur labor, and forced assimilation.

 Israel

-As of 2020, Wiesel was a board member of the Zionist organization Zioness, founded by Amanda Berman.
+As of 2020, Wiesel was a board member of the organization Zioness, founded by Amanda Berman.
 Since November 2023, Wiesel has been a vocal defender of Israel; in a speech at the 92nd Street Y in Manhattan, he said that the IDF seeks to avoid civilian casualties.
 He has stated that the accusation of Israel being genocidal in Gaza was blood libel, and that campus protests were "obviously antisemitic".
 Wiesel along with a group of other prominent Jews sent a letter to Stephen Colbert demanding that he intensely question the NYC Democratic mayoral nominee Zohran Mamdani on his views of Israel when he would appear on his show in 2025.